 Additionally, the headphones fold flat and come with a sturdy, well-designed carrying pouch, plus a headphone cable with an inline remote/microphone so you can use them as corded headphones should you want to -- or should the battery die mid-flight.
 That's a nice feature.

-The headphone is loaded with features -- it's right up there with the Parrot Zik.
-The controls can easily be operated blindly, with a ring around the right earcup serving as a volume control and a ring on the left earcup serving as a transport control (track skip forward and back).
+The BackBeat Pro is loaded with features; it's right up there with the, though it doesn't come with a companion app.
+The controls can easily be operated blindly, with a ring around the right earcup serving as a volume control, and a ring on the left earcup serving as a transport control (track skip forward and back).

 There's NFC tap-to-pair technology for Android phones that support it and Advanced Bluetooth technology that extends the wireless range to up to 330 feet (100 meters) when using a smartphone or tablet that supports the technology -- that's 10 times as much as the usual 33-foot (10-meter) range of Bluetooth.
-If you're wondering what the flavor of Bluetooth is, it's v4.0.
+If you're wondering what the flavor of Bluetooth is, it's 4.0.

 Those who have a phone which supportswill be happy to note that the BackBeat Pro is AptX-enabled, which is supposed to allow for better sounding audio streaming over Bluetooth (it's debatable much how it actually helps, but some people swear it does).

 As you'd might expect from a Plantronics product, the BackBeat Pro also works as a headset -- yes, there's a built-in microphone for taking calls -- and it works well.